Campus Life

 How to buy cheaply before camp and sell after

 Search CampusPlug for "NYSC" in the weeks before your batch orientation date.
-Corps members from the previous batch regularly list khaki uniforms, approved black boots, and other camp items immediately after returning.
-A khaki set that cost ₦8,000 new can be found used at ₦3,000–₦5,000 on CampusPlug.
-Boots listed at ₦4,000–₦7,000 new appear used at ₦1,500–₦3,000.
+Corps members from previous batches may list khaki uniforms, boots, waist pouches, white shorts, and other camp items after returning.
+Compare any used item with the current market price and inspect sizing, stitching, and sole condition before paying.

-- Search CampusPlug for “NYSC” 2–3 weeks before your batch orientation date for best availability
+• Search CampusPlug for "NYSC" before your batch orientation date for used gear availability

 Helpful external resources